ProtoconNet/protocon-general-doc/docs/run/config.rst

 ---------------------------------------------------

 | Specify the *domain address* or *IP address* of the node used in the network.
-| Address to receive messages from node or client, using *quic* communication protocol.
+| Address is needed to receive messages from node or client, and the communication process uses *quic* communication protocol.
 | *Self-signed certificates* can be used to set up test node.
 You can use it for only test and development nodes where security is not a big concern.

 .. code-block:: shell